Prototypical Graph Contrastive Learning: Conclusions

 We proposed a clustering-based approach called PGCL for unsupervised graph-level representation learning.
 PGCL clusters semantically similar graphs into the same group, and simultaneously encourages the clustering consistency for different graph views.
 Moreover, to mitigate the sampling bias issue, PGCL reweights its negative pairs based on the distance between their prototypes.
 Benefiting from modeling the global semantic structure via clustering, we achieve new state-of-the-art performance compared to previous unsupervised learning methods on seven graph classification benchmarks.
-In future work, we are planning to investigate large-scale pre-training and transfer learning capabilities of the proposed method and try different types of the backbone.